 Kidney disease has largely indistinct symptoms, which means that most people have no idea they’re headed for renal failure.
 Here's how to find out if you're at high risk, and what to do about it.

-The 8th of March marked World Kidney Day, which aims to spread global awareness about the essential role these bean-shaped blood filters play in our body’s day-to-day functioning.
+The first week of September makes Word Kidney Week, which aims to spread global awareness about the essential role these bean-shaped blood filters play in our body’s day-to-day functioning.
 With Chronic Kidney Disease (CKD) affecting over 500 million people worldwide – awareness is just what we need.